m-a-n-a-s/ACA-project/README.md

 # ACA-project
-contains assignment and work of aca project
+Contains assignments and work done during the project